J-PAL’s Commitment to Diversity, Equity, and Inclusion

 We seek to recruit invited researchers from universities around the world, with particular emphasis on individuals from or based in a low- or middle-income country.
 In expanding our invited researcher program, we seek to build diverse networks of researchers around the world who are carrying out randomized evaluations, crowd in subject-matter expertise to J-PAL initiatives, and help researchers strengthen their research portfolio and advance their careers.
 Learn more.

-J-PAL is invested in creating more opportunities for researchers from low- and middle-income countries to develop and drive the research agenda in their regions through the use of randomized evaluations.
+J-PAL is invested in creating more opportunities to diversify and expand our worldwide research network.
+The J-PAL Scholars and Fellows programs enable researchers from low- and middle-income countries to drive the research agenda in their regions through the use of randomized evaluations.
+Learn more.

 J-PAL North America’s Economics Transformation Project